 Your Career Path: CPA vs. CFA®

 The right career path for your depends on your personal preferences, and you should consider taking a personality assessment before making a decision.
 A CPA, for example, may have more day-to-day interaction with people than a research analyst.
-If you prefer spending most of your work time alone, you might prefer the research analyst role that commonly comes from CFA® certification.
+If you prefer spending most of your work time alone, you might prefer one of the research analyst roles that commonly comes from CFA® certification.

 As stated above, the public accounting career path may require a large amount of travel, and you’ll work a large number of hours in the first quarter of each year.
 However, if you’re interested in eventually managing a company, you might become a CPA and obtain an MBA down the road.

 Finally, if the investment markets interest you, the CFA® is a great option.